istaari/Leetcode/DSA_NOTES.md

 - [Concatenated Words](https://leetcode.com/problems/concatenated-words/) - Find all words that can be formed by concatenating two or more dictionary words.

 - [Replace Words](https://leetcode.com/problems/replace-words/) - Replace words in a sentence with the shortest prefix found in a dictionary.

-- [Short Encoding of Words](https://leetcode.com/problems/short-encoding-of-words/) - Find the minimum encoding length of a list of words using Trie (suffix encoding).

 **3. Autocomplete and Suggestions**